A warm welcome awaits you on the shores of the Firth of Forth

 Calton Hill

-To the North of Princes Street Garden Edinburgh are the monuments of Calton Hill.
-This Edinburgh attraction is a great place to soak up the incredible views and decide where to visit in Edinburgh.
-Calton Hill, sometimes mistakenly called Carlton Hill, is part of Edinburgh’s UNESCO World Heritage Site.
+Calton Hill is visible in the logo for our Edinburgh campsite.
+To the North of Princes Street Garden are the monuments of Calton Hill.
+This Edinburgh attraction is a great place to soak up the iconic views and is a favourite spot for photography, particularly at sunset when the city’s skyline glows.
+Calton Hill, sometimes mistakenly called Carlton Hill, is part of Edinburgh’s UNESCO World Heritage Site and is home to several historic landmarks Edinburgh.
 Its Athenian acropolis was originally built in 1822 to replicate the Parthenon in Athens, but was never actually completed.
 It is sometimes called the Edinburgh Acropolis.
-Atop Calton Hill are also the historic monuments of Dugald Stewart Monument, the upside-down telescope that is Nelson’s Monument, Robert Burns Monument, and Political Martyrs’ Monument.
+There are also Dugald Stewart Monument, the upside-down telescope that is Nelson’s Monument, Robert Burns Monument, and Political Martyrs’ Monument.
 The City Observatory and Edinburgh Dome have been recently restored to the Collective Art Gallery and contain a new exhibition space and restaurant.

 Calton Hill